whyspaceee/BADI/README.md

 # WIP
-An app to find sports partners near you
+An app to find sport partners near you